 The lasers typically cause less pain for the patient, which can eliminate the need to inject the gums with anesthesia.
 The overall process is also a lot more peaceful than a dental drill, which helps many patients avoid anxiety.
 The precise nature of the lasers minimizes the amount of bleeding and swelling in the gum tissue and can preserve more of the healthy tooth when a cavity is being removed.

-There is every reason to be excited about dental laser technology.
+There is every reason to be excited about dental lasers.
 But to take advantage of it, you need to work with a dentist who has embraced it and perfected it.
 Contact Palm Beach Pediatric Dentistry by calling 561-477-3535.